yawaramin/bucklescript-bindings-cookbook/README.md

 ```

 Note that many of the techniques shown in the [Functions](#functions) section are applicable to the instance members shown below.

+### I don't see what I need here

+Try looking in the [Functions](#functions) section; in BuckleScript functions and instance methods can share many of the same binding techniques.

 ### const foo = new Foo() // call a class constructor